 Encounter School

-if you have questions please reach out to Father Fred Close or
+if you have questions please reach out to Father Fred Close at [email protected] or contact St. Anthony Evangelization at [email protected].

 Catholic Charismatic Renewal is a "Current of Grace" within the Catholic Church that incorporates aspects of both Catholic and Charismatic Movement practice.
 Charismatic Renewal is an experience and expression of the Holy Spirit which makes Jesus a living reality in the life of a believer.
 As Fr Raniero Cantalamessa says: "He [Jesus Christ] is no longer just a set of theses and dogmas.... no longer just an object of worship and of remembrance but a living reality in the Spirit".
 The Holy Spirit not only brings Jesus to life in believers, but also (as confirmed in the Catechism of the Catholic Church) gives them charisms (gratuitous gifts) for the building up of the Church.[5]